Rustom (film)

 Made on a budget of ₹50 crore, the film began principal photography in February 2016, and was theatrically released on 12 August 2016 in India.
-Rustom received generally positive reviews from the critics for acting performances and writing of the film.
+Rustom received mixed reviews from critics.
 It became a box office success grossing over ₹210 crore worldwide at the box office, was the fourth highest-grossing Hindi film of 2016 and fifth highest grossing Indian film of 2016.

 At the 64th National Film Awards, Kumar received the National Film Award for Best Actor for his portrayal of the titular character.